 In my youth I did an apprenticeship as a cook / waiter and later another apprenticeship as a pastry chef.
 After several stops in the international hotel and catering industry and even a stay in the USA, I opened a coffeehouse in Graz with my wife Ulrike – followed by others.
-But we have grown too fast and the crash came with a bankruptcy in 1999.
-That was not very funny, you can imagine.
+But we grew too fast and the crash came with us declaring bankruptcy in 1999.
+Not a fun time, as you can imagine.
 Already in the confectionery I experimented with chocolate.
 When the decision had to be made between a new coffee house and the chocolate, I decided the take on the new path and focused entirely on chocolate.

 Due to a lack of money, the choice of location fell on the parental farm and here in the former cowshed of my parents, we opened the chocolate factory.
 The company grew slowly and we only invested as much as we earned – without outside capital.
 We have learned from our mistakes and are proud to employ 200 people at the site today with an annual turnover of around 24 million euros.

 What was your motivation and vision at that time?